-- The consequence for using and/or having a cell phone or other electronic device during the test administration will result in the application of a "Do Not Score" label on the student's test booklet or appropriate notification to not score on the online version, and the student will not receive a score. - If the student uses a cell phone or electronic device in any manner during the administration of the test, it will be confiscated until such time that the parent or guardian can come to the school, and in the presence of the parent or guardian, the cell phone or device will be viewed to ensure that no information or material regarding the assessment is present. - Violation of the no cell phone or electronic device rule will result in discipline and that discipline will vary depending on whether test material has been compromised. - Any items on an assessment that have been compromised, and can no longer be used will have to be replaced, and the parents/guardians and student may be responsible for the cost of replacement. - The integrity of the test cannot be compromised in any way.
+- The consequence for using and/or having a cell phone or other electronic device during the test administration will result in the application of a "Do Not Score" label on the student's test booklet or appropriate notification to not score on the online version, and the student will not receive a score. - If the student uses a cell phone or electronic device in any manner during the administration of the test, it will be confiscated until such time that the parent or guardian can come to the school, and in the presence of the parent or guardian, the cell phone or device will be viewed to ensure that no information or material regarding the assessment is present. - Violation of the no cell phone or electronic device rule will result in discipline and that discipline will vary depending on whether test material has been compromised. - Any items on an assessment that have been compromised, and can no longer be used will have to be replaced, and the parents/guardians and student may be responsible for the cost of the replacement.